Some say that self confidence is like a muscle – you have to keep exercising it to make it strong and powerful.

 Today I want to share with you 25 wonderful ways to drastically improve your self confidence by shifting your perception and doing a few simple everyday exercises.

 They’re incredibly effective and have helped me when my own self confidence was really low in the past, but of course – in order for them to work, you have to use them (duh!).

-If you’re ready for anything and just are plain tired of your low self confidence, keep on reading and then – start working to improve your self confidence today.
+If you’re ready for anything and just are tired of your low self confidence, keep on reading and start working to improve your self confidence today.

 No matter what you do, always imagine yourself having your desired goal in your hand.

-Visualization is proven to be an effective way both to stay focused on your goals, and improve the confidence you need to reach them.
+Visualization is proven to be an effective way both to stay focused on your goals and improve your self confidence, which you need to reach them.

 Since visualization helps you to create a strong image of “the successful you” in your head, keeping this image locked in your mind can really help you push past your fears.

 Also, believing that you are completely confident can help you take small social challenges (like talking to someone you’re afraid of) and improve your self confidence with small acts of braveness.

 When looking for the harshest critic around, you don’t really need to look far.